Appearance

 ---|---|---|---|---|---|---|

-patient_first_name | Patient's first name | Required | String | Letters only, up to 50 characters | TRUE | John |
+patient_first_name | Patient's first name | Required | String | Letters only, recommended up to 50 characters | TRUE | John |

-patient_last_name | Patient's last name | Required | String | Letters only, up to 50 characters | TRUE | Doe |
+patient_last_name | Patient's last name | Required | String | Letters only, recommended up to 50 characters | TRUE | Doe |

 patient_unique_id | Unique identifier assigned by the customer for the patient.
-Used to ensure accurate data display, billing, and reporting across Vim systems | Required | String | Letters + digits, up to 50 characters | FALSE | 1234qwehce8fyw4fh |
+Used to ensure accurate data display, billing, and reporting across Vim systems | Required | String | Letters + digits, recommended up to 50 characters | FALSE | 1234qwehce8fyw4fh |

 patient_dob | Patient's date of birth | Required | Date | YYYY-MM-DD | TRUE | 1990-07-19 |

-patient_insurance_id | Patient’s health plan (member/subscriber ID) | Conditional - At least one of patient_insurance_id, patient_ehr_id, or patient_zip_code must be provided | String | Up to 50 characters | FALSE | 123445455 |
+patient_insurance_id | Patient's health plan (member/subscriber ID) | Conditional - At least one of patient_insurance_id, patient_ehr_id, or patient_zip_code must be provided | String | Recommended up to 50 characters | FALSE | 123445455 |

 patient_ehr_id | Patient's unique EHR identifier | Conditional - Same as above | String | Up to 50 characters | FALSE | a1b2c3d4 |